 👪 Why This Recipe Works

-The second method, my favorite, is making real cantaloupe ice cream.
+- Second method, my favorite, is making real cantaloupe ice cream.
 We cover the key to success, which is tempering the eggs.
 So easy.
 Use a temperature probe to check the exact temperatures.
 We'll get to that in a minute.

 🥘 Ingredients

-- Ripe Cantalouple
+- Ripe Cantaloupe

 - Three Egg Yolks 🥚